spaceml-org/RaVAEn/README.md

 > Two ravens sit on his (Odin’s) shoulders and whisper all the news which they see and hear into his ear; they are called Huginn and Muninn.
 He sends them out in the morning to fly around the whole world, and by breakfast they are back again.
 Thus, he finds out many new things and this is why he is called ‘raven-god’ (hrafnaguð). ([source](https://norse-mythology.org/gods-and-creatures/others/hugin-and-munin/))

 ## Citation
-If you find RaVAEn useful in your research, please consider citing the following paper:
+If you find RaVAEn useful in your research, please consider citing the following papers:
 ```
 @article{ruzicka_ravaen_2022,
 	title = {{RaVÆn}: unsupervised change detection of extreme events using {ML} on-board satellites},
 	volume = {12},
 	issn = {2045-2322},